andylamp/ptucc_compiler/docs/ptuc_parser.md

 ### Procedures

-Procedures are like our main `body`, albeit they take arguments.
+Procedures are like our main `body`, albeit they take arguments; we again use the `template` function in order to translate `ptuc` syntax to `C` as per our spec.

 ```c
 /* proc. decl. */